jonahanton/SSL_medicalimaging/readme.md

 }
 ```

-Code for image reconstruction is adapted from:
+Code for the deep prior image reconstruction is adapted from the codebase (https://github.com/DmitryUlyanov/deep-image-prior) for the paper [Deep Image Prior](https://arxiv.org/abs/1711.10925):

 ```
 @article{UlyanovVL17,